 Both Robinson and Franklin grew up in the same North End neighborhood of Detroit.
 Even so, their homes didn’t exactly look the same.
 After all, Franklin was the daughter of Reverend Clarence LaVaughn Franklin, a minister so popular that he had his own radio show and his sermons have been preserved in the Library of Congress.

-READ More: How to Calculate the Radius of a Circle
+READ More: How to Stay Calm in the Face of Anxiety

 “In Detroit, we lived in the hood.
 In the hood-hood,” Robinson said on CBS This Morning.
 “But in the middle of that were these two plush blocks where they had mansions and all that, right in the middle.
 It was an amazing place.
 And so they lived on one of those blocks because Rev. C. L. Franklin was of course one of the biggest ministers in the country.”